Orama-Interactive/Pixelorama-Docs/docs/development_and_contributing.md

 [![Become a Patron!](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://patreon.com/OramaInteractive)

-## Wishlist (and soon purchase) on Steam
+## Purchase on Steam
-As you may be aware, [Pixelorama is coming to Steam!](https://store.steampowered.com/app/2779170/Pixelorama/) A great way to support our project is to wishlist it on Steam, and purchase it there when it's available.
+As you may be aware, [Pixelorama is available on Steam!](https://store.steampowered.com/app/2779170/Pixelorama/) Purchasing it and leaving a review is a great way to support our project.
 You can refer to our [FAQ](faq) to find out what's different in the Steam version.
 <iframe src="https://store.steampowered.com/widget/2779170/" frameborder="0" width="646" height="190"></iframe>

 ## Contributing Code